-Though I shouldn’t, I still find it surprising that so many people claim to be motivated by love and beneficence and then express enthusiasm for the federal government.
-I don’t mean enthusiasm for the daily workings of Washington—its corruption, infighting, and general incompetence—but rather enthusiasm for the concept of the federal government as the solution to America’s problems, if only it could be made to work properly.
+I’m troubled by how many people speak of love and beneficence and then express enthusiasm for expansive government.
+I don’t mean enthusiasm for the daily workings of Washington, but rather enthusiasm for the idea of government as the solution to America’s problems, if only it could be made to work properly.

 Libertarians draw on a wealth of arguments for liberty or against state action.
 We have moral arguments grounded in natural rights, consequentialism, and virtue.
 We have economic arguments about the efficiency of markets.
 But for me, prior to those is an attitude about government.
 I mean “prior to” not in the sense of “having higher value.”
 The moral arguments in favor of libertarianism are both crucial and compelling.
 No, what I mean by attitude being prior to philosophy is that my general disposition–finding something in my gut wrong with the claim by some of a right to rule–informs and influences my thinking.
 It would be dishonest of me to claim otherwise.
 To borrow a phrase from critical theory, my distaste for exercises of power is “always already” present in my philosophy.